Eucharistic Visitor Ministry

 Anyone who wishes to become a Eucharistic Visitor must be approved by the Vicar or Rector, complete both diocesan and parish/mission-level training and complete the Safeguarding God’s People training course.

 If you or someone in your family would like a Eucharistic Visitor to make a visit, please call the church office, talk to Father Tim or contact a Eucharistic Visitor.
-Currently, our Eucharistic Visitors are Kay Bemis, Kathy Foxen, Lani Jones and Diane Swarts.
+Currently, our Eucharistic Visitors are Kay Bemis, Kathy Foxen, Lani Jones, Diane Swarts and Rick Barclay.
 We also rely upon our faith community to make us aware of those to whom we may need to reach out.

 If you would like more information about serving as a Eucharistic Visitor, please contact Father Tim or a current Eucharistic Visitor.